 I decided to make it give me more variations of the fourth image.
-(Midjourney assigns the top left image as number one and the bottom right as number 4.)
+(Midjourney assigns the top-left image as number one and the bottom-right image as number four.)

 The results were great, and I liked the fourth image the best.
 So I clicked U4.